Apr 16, 2021

 ‘As someone who has had COVID, I would 100 percent say, get the vaccine’

+Research has shown that vaccination is more effective at producing immunity than infection from COVID.
 Jim Borodawka, 47, a Lowell business owner, was initially unsure whether he would get a COVID-19 vaccine.
-But a January bout with the virus helped spur Jim to get his first dose of the Pfizer vaccine recently with a second shot scheduled for the end of April.
+But a January bout with the virus helped spur him to get his Pfizer shots.
 Borodawka discussed the effects of COVID and why he decided to get vaccinated, in a Coverage interview.

 “My family and I all got COVID in January and I still have no taste or smell.
 My wife has experienced respiratory issues and has had to see the doctor several times.